Leticia, Amazonas

 Leticia (/es/) is the southernmost city in the Republic of Colombia, capital of the department of Amazonas, Colombia's southernmost town (4.09° south 69.57° west) and one of the major ports on the Amazon River.
 It has an elevation of 96 meters (315') above sea level and an average temperature of 27 °C (80.6 °F).
 Leticia has long been Colombia's shipping point for tropical fish for the aquarium trade.
 Leticia has a population of 33,503 located on the left bank of the Amazon River at the point where the borders of Colombia, Brazil and Peru meet in an area called Tres Fronteras.
+It is the largest Colombian settlement in the Southern Hemisphere.